dsheets/codoc/README.md

 opam pin add codoc https://github.com/dsheets/codoc.git#release-0.2.0 -y
 ```

-Once this is done, you can install your Opam packages as usual.
+Once this is done, you can install your opam packages as usual.

 ```sh
 opam install ... # Install your package set.